sfigg/commercialization-public/docset/customize/mdm/new-in-windows-mdm-enrollment-management.md

 <ul>
 <li>ChangeProductKey</li>
 </ul>
-<p>Added the following settings in Windows 10, version 1607, but not documented:</p>
+<p>Added the following new node and settings in Windows 10, version 1607, but not previously documented:</p>
 <ul>
 <li>Subscriptions</li>
 <li>Subscriptions/SubscriptionId</li>